Udon171/Cyber-Jeff/README.md

 > **Memorable Moments**:
 > After implementing a carousel for the design using JavaScript, I pushed myself to explore all possible ways to achieve the same functionality using only HTML and CSS.
 However, I realized my design was unachievable with these methods.
 Adapting the design, I used this opportunity to create a static image set with a reveal element for the launch of a new character.
 Using hidden and hover effects to achieve this was fun and aligned well with the overall feel of the website.

 > When having an issue with my hero button that wouldnt give the margin settings i had applied to the page, so instead of using !important in inline HTML i kept in CSS and finaly found: display:inline-block;.
-This enforced the margin and fixed the issue with it too clase to the above paragragh.
+This enforced the margin and fixed the issue with it too close to the above paragragh.

 ---